benedict-96/Cemracs2023/paper/src/volume_preserving_transformer.md

 \sigma(Y) = \mathrm{Cayley}(Y) = \frac{1}{2}(\mathbb{I}_{T} - Y)(\mathbb{I}_{T} + Y)^{-1}.
 ```

 The Cayley transform maps skew-symmetric matrices to orthogonal matrices[^1].
 This results in a new activation function for our attention mechanism which we denote by ``\Lambda(Z) = \sigma (Z^T A Z)``.
 Further note that the input into the Cayley transform has to be a skew-symmetric matrix.
 For this reason we need to constrain ``A`` to be also skew-symmetric.
-With this ``\Lambda(Z)`` is an orthogonal matrix and the entire mapping is equivalent to a multiplication by a orthogonal matrix in the *big vector representation* shown in m[eq:isomorphism]m(@latex).
+With this ``\Lambda(Z)`` is an orthogonal matrix and the entire mapping is equivalent to a multiplication by a orthogonal matrix in the *big vector representation* shown in M[eq:isomorphism]m(@latex).
 To see this note that the attention layer performs the following:

 [^1]: The orthogonal matrices ``\{B\in\mathbb{R}^{d\times{}d}:B^TB=\mathbb{I}_d\}`` form a Lie group under regular matrix multiplication.
 The associated Lie algebra is the vector space of skew-symmetric matrices ``\mathfrak{g}=\{C:C+C^T = \mathbb{O}\}`` and the Lie algebra is mapped to the Lie group via the Cayley transform.
 More details on this can be found in e.g. [hairer2006geometric](@cite).